ertrzyiks/grunt-amxmodx/README.md

 Array of strings with version of AMX mod X to compile with.

+#### options.output
+Type: `string`
+Default value: `'tmp/'`

+Compilation output folder.

 ### Usage Examples

-#### Default Options
+#### Custom versions Options
-In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+In this example, compilation will be done with 1.8.1 and 1.8.2 version with the default output folder.

 package.json
 ```json